 Yes, devices can be taken home in school bags and are expected to replace jotters and workbooks that pupils have for each subject.
 This means pupils can use them for homework and to revise for exams or tests.

-What programmes will be on them?
+What programmes and apps will pupils be able to access?

 How will having their own device benefit pupils?